GlacierProtocol/glacierprotocol.github.io/_docs/setup/verify.md

             base58.py: OK README.md: OK
             ```

-        2. On Windows 10:
+        2. **Windows**:

             ```
             > Get-FileHash -a sha256 Glacier.pdf
             > cat SHA256SUMS | select-string -pattern "Glacier.pdf"
             ```
-            Ensure that the hash output from the first command matches the output by the
+            Ensure that the hash output from the first command matches the hash output of the
-            second command.
-Upper/lower case doesn't matter.
+            second command, irrespective of case.

-    4. If you do not see the expected output, your copy of the document has not been verified.
+    **If you do not see the expected output, your copy of the document has not been verified**.
     Stop and seek assistance.

-12. Switch to use the new document.
+10. Switch to use the new document.

-    1. Open the version of the document that you just verified.
+    1. Open the newly verified version of the document.
-    2. Close this window (of the unverified version of the document you had been
+    2. Close the unverified version of the document used until this point.
-    using).
     3. Delete the old, unverified copy of the document.

-13. Print the verified document.
+11. Print the verified document.

-You are strongly encouraged to use the printed copy as a checklist, physically
+    Use of the printed copy as a checklist is strongly encouraged.
+Steps can be physically
-marking off each step as you complete it.
-This reduces the risk of execution
+    marked off once completed.
+This reduces the risk of execution error by repeating or skipping steps.
-error by ensuring you don't lose your place.